 These are genuine opportunities.
 ERP projects can be difficult, but they can take a small to mid-market business to entirely new levels when done right.

 Accellier’s Top Strategies for Getting Open Source ERP Right

 So, you’ve decided that you do need a new ERP project.
 Before you jump in and begin to start researching systems or scheduling vendor presentations, you first need to get complete your strategy.

-Depending on the size of the business the MD/CEO may or may not be leading the project (in many smaller businesses they may well be, in larger SME’s and mid-market businesses it will likely be a project manager or internal consultant), however the executive team do need to be involved in the strategy and in making key decisions to lay the foundation for a successful project.
+Depending on the size of the business the MD/CEO may or may not be leading the project.
+(In many smaller businesses they may well be.)
+However in larger SME’s and mid-market businesses it will likely be a project manager or internal consultant.)
+Undoubtedly the executive team do need to be involved in the strategy and in making key decisions to lay the foundation for a successful project.

 In our experience, there are five key strategies to work through:

 1 Have clear and specific business objectives.